jquery/learn.jquery.com/CONTRIBUTING.md

   - Use examples to illustrate important concepts.
   - Examples should indicate what the expected result will be in comments before code is presented.
-  - Break long examples up into shorter sections to aide comprehension.
+  - Break long examples up into shorter sections to aid comprehension.
   - Favor "Right Way" examples over "Wrong Way" examples - there is more than one wrong way to do something, after all.e
   - Use good comments so that explanation within prose isn't necessary.
   - Test your code examples before submitting.
-  - Please use the [jQuery Core Code Style Guide](http://docs.jquery.com/JQuery_Core_Style_Guidelines) for your code examples.
+  - Use the [jQuery Core Code Style Guide](http://docs.jquery.com/JQuery_Core_Style_Guidelines) for your code examples.